nodeshift/nodeshift/README.md

 ### `.nodeshift` Directory

-The `.nodeshift` directory contains your resource fragements.
+The `.nodeshift` directory contains your resource fragments.
 These are `.yml` files that describe your services, deployments, routes, etc.  By default, nodeshift will create a `Service` and `DeploymentConfig` in memory, if none are provided.
 A `Route` resource fragment should be provided or use the `expose` flag if you want to expose your application to the outside world.

 ### Resource Fragments